Tib3rius/tib3rius.github.io/interview-questions.md

 ## 11. What are JWKs and JKUs and how does their usage differ in JWTs?

 <div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden">A JSON Web Key (JWK) is a JSON object representing a signing key in a JWT.
 A JSON Web Key Set URL (JKU) is a URL which points to the location of a set of JWKs.
-In a JWT, both JWKs and JKUs go in the header.
+In a JWT, both JWKs and JKUs go in the header.<br /><br />
 When using a JWK, the entire public key is embedded within the header, whereas a JKU can point to a set of multiple public keys.
 In both cases a key ID (kid) is used to select the key to be used.</div></div>

 ## 12. In the context of web apps, what is Business Logic and how does testing for Business Logic vulnerabilities differ compared to (for example) XSS, SQLi, etc?